lenderpanel

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I purchased a 2 bed flat in Moseley, conveyancing formalities finalised in 2009.
-Can you please calculate a probable premium for a statutory lease extension?
-Comparable properties in Moseley with over 90 years remaining are worth £201,000.
-The ground rent is £45 levied per year.
-The lease ends on 21st October 2091
+I bought a split level flat in Moseley, conveyancing having been completed in 1995.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Equivalent flats in Moseley with over 90 years remaining are worth £165,000.
+The average or mid-range amount of ground rent is £45 levied per year.
+The lease expires on 21st October 50

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more detailed due diligence.
-You should not use this information in tribunal or court proceedings.
-There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed due diligence.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.

 Last updated